-B4: Labour standards
+B4: Labour Standards

-To maintain high ethical labour standards and comply with all relevant laws and regulations, the Group acknowledges its responsibility and actively works towards the prohibition of child and forced labour through the implementation of effective systems and controls across its businesses, as stated in the Human Resources Policy.
-During the recruitment process, all applicants' identity document, academic qualifications, talent, age and experience will be screened.
+To maintain high ethical labour standards and to comply with all relevant laws and regulations, the Group acknowledges its responsibility and actively works towards the prohibition of child and forced labour through the implementation of effective systems and controls across its businesses, as stated in the Human Resources Policy.
+During the recruitment process, all applicants' identity document, academic qualifications, talent, age and experience is screened.

 There are no relevant laws and regulations in relation to health and safety, employment and labour standards that have a significant impact on the Group.
-During the Year, the Group did not identify any non-compliance cases regarding health and safety, employment, child labour and forced labour.
+During the Year, the Group did not identify any non-compliance cases regarding health and safety, child labour and forced labour.
+In the area of employment, the Group had one case which related to labour dispute from one of its subsidiaries.